Laurette Koellner

+Laurette T. Koellner is an American business executive.
+She serves on several corporate boards.
+From 2006 to 2008, she was president of Boeing International; before that, she was senior vice president and a member of the office of the chairman at the company.

 Early life and education

 Koellner was raised in Brooklyn, and attended college at the University of Central Florida (UCF).
 She earned a Bachelor of Science degree in Business Management from UCF in 1977, and an MBA from Stetson University in 1980.